Written on: July 1st, 2010 in Effective & Efficient Government

 This morning, the General Assembly passed and I signed a balanced budget – on time – that will help shape our state’s future and get people back to work.

+The budget funds fewer state positions, while meeting increasing demands for government services like education, healthcare and public safety.
 The Fiscal Year 2011 Budget is over $50 million less than the budget passed two years ago.
 We will be implementing new efficiencies while keeping our core commitments to education, public safety, the health of our environment and our quality of life.

 With this budget, we are:

 We worked together to ensure that we did not have to follow other states into raiding our rainy day fund and looked instead for common-sense ways to cut some costs:

 Compared to 2010, this year’s budget has over 520 fewer state employees meeting even greater demands on state service.
 Compared to the 2009 budget, we have eliminated over 1,000 positions and are spending $50M less in our operating budget.